Oklahoma Sooners football: Gibbs, Schnellenberger, and Blake (1989–1998)

 Switzer's ouster marked the beginning of what Stan Dorsey, writing for The Sporting News, called "a pratfall of unspeakable scope and unfathomable dimension" for the Sooners.
 Defensive coordinator Gary Gibbs was promoted to head coach.
+At the time, Gibbs had spent his entire adult life in Norman as a player (1971–1974), graduate assistant (1975–1977), full-time assistant (1978–1980) and defensive coordinator (1981–1988).
 Dorsey characterized Gibbs as being uncomfortable around alumni and the media, as well as with being a head coach in general.
 During his six-year tenure, while Oklahoma attempted to recover from probation, the team finished a combined 44–23–2, never reaching higher than second in the conference or No. 16 in the final AP poll.
 Gibbs punctuated a middling record with losses to Oklahoma's rivals; the Sooners went a combined 2–15–1 against Texas, Nebraska, and Colorado during his tenure.
 He announced his resignation prior to the end of the 1994 season.

 Gibbs was replaced by Howard Schnellenberger, whose resume included a national championship at Miami.
 Convinced that the 1994 Copper Bowl loss to BYU was "clearly the lowest point in the great history of Oklahoma football," Schnellenberger sought to reshape the program, beginning by ordering files from previous seasons to be thrown out.
 Instead, they were archived without his knowledge.
 Schnellenberger often said that "they will write books and make movies about my time [at Oklahoma]," and his first team started out well.
 The Sooners rose to No. 10 in the AP poll after three wins to begin the 1995 season, but a home loss to fourth-ranked Colorado started a 2–5–1 stretch to finish the year.
 The season ended with shutout losses to Oklahoma State and national champions Nebraska.
-Schnellenberger resigned after one season in Norman, having failed to live up to his own expectations for success.
+Schnellenberger resigned after one season, having failed to live up to his own expectations for success.

 Oklahoma then hired former player John Blake as head coach.
-Although he was Switzer's preferred candidate, Blake had very little experience, having never previously held a head coach or coordinator position.
+Although he was Switzer's preferred candidate, Blake had very little experience, having spent his entire career as a position coach.
 In the 101 years preceding Blake's hire, Oklahoma had nine losing seasons.
 Under Blake, the Sooners had three losing seasons in three years.
 The team's eight losses in 1996 set a team record that was matched the following season.
 Blake's 12–22 record gave him the worst winning percentage of any Oklahoma head coach since the single-game tenure of John A. Harts in 1895.
 He was fired after presiding over the worst three-year stretch in team history.

-Despite his poor record as head coach, Blake contributed to success after his tenure by recruiting several players who would help achieve more favorable results for his successor.
-Future NFL players Roy Williams and Rocky Calmus were key starters on teams that returned the Sooners to national prominence under Bob Stoops.
+Despite his poor record as head coach, Blake contributed to success after his tenure by recruiting several players who would help the program's resurgence under his successor, Bob Stoops.
+Among them were future NFL players Roy Williams and Rocky Calmus.